 As construction was due to begin, common methods of eradication were not ideal as they presented time constraints.
 A dig and dump of the knotweed is a quick process but carried increasing costs due to landfill charges.

 We could have also performed a stem injection method and although effective, requires continued treatment which can take a minimum of 2 years.

-In this instance our client opted for our unique Eraginate® process to deal with the infestation.
-This involved pre-spraying the JKW followed by excavation of all affected soils.
+In this instance, our client opted for our Eraginate® process to deal with the infestation.
+This involved scraping all of the above-ground vegetation and removing it from the site, we then screened and hand-picked the roots for disposal at a suitably licenced facility.
 Our specially designed process was then used to filter the material, removing any knotweed and allowing the soil to be re-used on site.

 All JKW was removed from the site and re-use of the soil was available for backfill or another purpose.
 This process was completed in 2.5 weeks, ensuring that project deadlines were not affected.